RodrigoVillar/chessvm-rs/README.md

 Current game board is the following: rnbqkbnr/pppppppp/8/8/4P3/8/PPPP1PPP/RNBQKBNR
 ```

+At any point, using the `--help` flag in the CLI will give more details about
+what a command does.

 ### Common Errors

 Below is a list of common errors that you may run into while working with